-1) Applicants from UFSC shall submit by email (email@example.com) the following documents:
+1) Proponents from UFSC shall submit by email (firstname.lastname@example.org) the following documents:

-– the local proposal form containing all the necessary information
+– the request form containing all the necessary information;

-2) The International Agreements Coordinator will analyze the merits of the proposals according to UFSC criteria.
+2) The International Agreements Coordinator will analyze the merit of the proposal according to UFSC’s criteria.

-4) Before being signed, in accordance with the Brazilian laws, the final document needs to be analyzed by the Innovation Secretary from UFSC and Federal Attorney General’s Department.
+4) Before being signed, in compliance with the Brazilian legislation, the final document needs to be analyzed by the UFSC Office of Innovation and the Federal Attorney’s Office.

-5) After all signatures have been collected, the applicant will be notified and the agreement will be posted on our website.
+5) After all signatures have been collected, the proponent will be notified and the agreement information will be posted on our website.

-6) In the case of special deadlines from funding institutions, applicants will be responsible for planning their submissions ahead of time, the same being valid for people interested in academic exchange.
+6) In the case of special deadlines from funding institutions, proponents will be responsible for submitting the proposal ahead of time.
+The same applies for students, faculty and staff interested in academic exchange.

-7) The Agreement Proposal Form must be submitted with a minimum of 6 (six) months from the expected date for the commencement of the Cooperation Agreement.
+7) The Agreement Request Form must be submitted up to 6 (six) months prior to the expected date for commencement of the Cooperation Agreement.